Disclaimer:

 11km, 4-6 hours.
 Mostly on the beach and road so generally quite easy to follow.

 The trail passes down a small path from the back of the garden at Cape Melville, and then passes along the rocky beach.
 Below the village of Capuchin the trail moves out onto the ‘main’ road, and follows the road through Cifton and Cocoyer, before taking a small concrete road on the right back down towards the beach.
 After following the beach for another 500m, you then exit the beach on one of two small paths, preferably the small, less used, of the two that heads to the right and leads up into the houses in Cottage.
 From Cottage the trail then follows the road to Touchari, and onwards to Cabrits national park.
+At the end the trail passes along the beach in front of the intercontinental hotel.